laymain/PartialityModReloader/README.md

 ### How to use

 * Mark your reloadable methods by using the following attribute `[MethodImpl(MethodImplOptions.NoInlining)]`
-* Enable `PartialityModeReloader` and your mod using `PartialityLauncher`
+* Enable `PartialityModReloader` and your mod using `PartialityLauncher`
-* Your mod marked methods will be reloadable at runtime when you update your `.dll` file
+* Your mod marked methods will be reloaded at runtime when you update your `.dll` file

 ### Remarks